-Online store for Polyester Resin.
+Online store for Polyester Resins.
 To make a durable composite laminate you need to have both a reinforcement (fiberglass cloth, fiberglass mat, carbon fiber, aramid, etc.) and a resin.
 Resin holds the reinforcement together and helps it conform to the wanted shape.
 Resin fills the fiberglass weave.
 Just like there are several reinforcement options there are also a few resin options.

 The most commonly used resin is polyester.
 It is more economical than vinyl ester and epoxy.
 It is the easiest of the three to use.
 It has a quick cure and adds dimensional stability.
 It is often used in building/repairing boats, car bodies, patio decks, sporting goods, surfboards, kayaks, decorative surfaces, outdoor ponds, bath tubs, aircraft, plus more.

-There are several grades of polyester resin.
+There are several grades of polyester resins.
 The most popular is the Ortho General Purpose Laminating Resin (GP Resin).
 It is used for general fiberglass applications.
 It cures with a surface tack which helps the multiple layers adhere well to each other.
 It also holds the reinforcement in place.
 Another benefit to the surface tack is that it is not necessary to sand between layers.
 On your final layer, wax can be added (surface agent or surface seal) to the resin.
 Or a Finishing resin can be used.
 There is wax in a Finishing resin that rises to the top when cured and seals off the air thus providing a hard finished surface.
 There will be no tack.

 ISO Resin is a superior grade polyester laminating resin.
 It has higher heat distortion, is more impermeable to moisture and has better corrosion resistance.
 It also has a better tensile strength.
 It is very commonly used in mold making because it is a stiffer resin and less likely to distort.
 It is also used on pipes or parts that require the higher corrosion and temperature resistance.